Haris Stamboulidis: Aris

 On 25 July 2018, Super League Greece side Aris Thessaloniki announced the signing of Stamboulidis on a one-year contract, after Paco Herrera trialled Stamboulidis during preseason in Greece and the club’s preseason tour in the Netherlands.
 Despite featuring for the Greek giants in preseason friendlies in the Netherlands against Den Haag and Willem II, Stamboulidis only featured twice as an unused substitute in January 2019.

 Extremadura

 On 8 August 2019, Stamboulidis signed a one-year deal with Spanish Segunda División side Extremadura UD, being the first Australian player of the club's history.
 However, he spent the campaign unregistered, being unable to feature for the first team or the reserve team.

 Langreo

 On 8 October 2020, after a successful trial at Cultural Leonesa, terms could not be agreed upon and Stamboulidis signed for Segunda División B side UP Langreo.
 He featured in a total of six matches for the side before departing.

 Almopos Aridea

 On 26 August 2021, Almopos Aridea announced the signing of Stamboulidis.
 He made his debut with the newly promoted team on 28 November, replacing Dimitris Aslabaloglou in a 2–0 away loss against Xanthi for the Super League Greece 2 championship.

 Irodotos

 On 21 January 2022, Stamboulidis moved to fellow-second division side Irodotos.

+Makedonikos

+In September 2025 Stamboulidis joined Super League Greece 2 team Makedonikos on a contract until June 2026.